Hardziyevich/specific-group/java-programming/doc/recursion/chapter_2.md

 Next: [Direct vs. Indirect Recursion](chapter_3.md "Direct vs. Indirect Recursion") - Direct vs. Indirect Recursion.

-Previous: [What is Recursion?](chapter_1.md "What is Recursion?") - What is Recursion?.
+Previous: [What is Recursion?](chapter_1.md "What is Recursion?") - What is Recursion?